f5devcentral/adc-telemetry-based-autoscaling/README.md

 ## Configuring Alerts

 ### The AlertForwarder service
-The AlertForwwarder is a simple N  odeJS service deployed as part of the application infrastructure and has the sole purpose of receiving
+The AlertForwwarder is a simple NodeJS service that is deployed on an Ubuntu virtual machine instance as part of the application infrastructure The service's sole purpose is to receive alerts; (webhooks) from the analytics vendor, (currently Splunk, ELK, and/or Azure Log Analytics), normalize the webhook payload, and securely proxy the call to trigger the GitHub action workflow.

 ### Analytics Providers